Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$: Families of ideals in the Shapovalov spectrum

 It is an interesting problem to compute the irreducible factors of $\text{det}_n$ for all $n$.
 A natural question is whether these factors are organized into families that admit a uniform description.
 In the previous section, we found two infinite families \eqref{ideal:wslna} and \eqref{gpara:ideal} of principal ideals of $\mathbb{C}[c,\lambda]$, which lie in the Shapovalov spectrum and correspond to families of vertex algebras of type $\cW(2,3,\dots, N)$.
 In this section, we introduce two more such families of ideals which we conjecture to lie in the Shapovalov spectrum, and to correspond to vertex algebras of type $\cW(2,3,\dots, N)$.
 Another family will be discussed in Section \ref{section:oneplus} in the context of the $\cW_{1+\infty}$-algebra with negative integer central charge.

 A remarkable feature of these ideals $I$ is that the corresponding varieties $V(I) \subseteq \mathbb{C}^2$ are all {\it rational curves}, possibly singular.
 It is no doubt speculative, but we expect that {\it all} ideals in the Shapovalov spectrum of $\cW(c,\lambda)$ are organized into similar infinite families, and all correspond to rational curves.
-Similar questions can be asked for other two-parameter vertex algebras such as the affine vertex algebra associated to $D(2,1;\alpha)$ as well as its orbifolds, cosets, and quantum Hamiltonian reductions.
+Similar questions can be asked for other two-parameter vertex algebras such as the affine vertex algebra associated to the exceptional one-parameter Lie superalgebra $D(2,1;\alpha)$, as well as its orbifolds, cosets, and quantum Hamiltonian reductions.